AndrewHartAR/ARKit-CoreLocation/readme.md

 So that’s it.
 If you set the frame of your sceneLocationView, you should now see the pin hovering above Canary Wharf.

-In order for you to get a notification when a node is touched in the `sceneLocationView` you need to conform to `LNTouchDelegate` in the ViewController class.
+In order to get a notification when a node is touched in the `sceneLocationView`, you need to conform to `LNTouchDelegate` in the ViewController class.
 ```swift
 class ViewController: UIViewController, LNTouchDelegate {